tcallsen/-geoCalcLineReferences/README.md

 # Elevation Gain in GPX files
-Calculates the distance traveled (linear reference) along a LINESTRING Z geometry, supplied in WKT format.
-Returns a LINESTRING ZM geometry with the M dimension populated.
+Calculates the distance traveled (linear reference) along a LINESTRING Z or MULTILINESTRING Z geometry, supplied in WKT format.
+Returns a WKT geometry with the M dimension populated.

 The final result is in the same units as the original source data.. likely meters if sourced from Strava.